tel: +48 888 99 98 98

 Keep neodymium magnets away from GPS and smartphones.

-Magnetic fields interfere with compasses and magnetometers used in navigation for air and sea transport, as well as internal compasses of smartphones and GPS devices.
+Neodymium magnets are a source of intense magnetic fields that cause interference with magnetometers and compasses used in navigation, as well as internal compasses of smartphones and GPS devices.

 In the case of neodymium magnets, there is a strong magnetic field.
 As a result, it interferes with the operation of a heart pacemaker.
-However, if the magnetic field does not affect the device, it can damage its components or deactivate the device when it is in a magnetic field.
+Even if the magnetic field does not affect the device, it can damage its components or deactivate the entire device.

 Please see the article - What danger lies in neodymium magnets?
 You will learn how to handle them properly.